Top tips on how to pay off debt quickly

 Personal loans come in different shapes and sizes.
 For example, short-term loans tend to be high-interest loans that are available very quickly to borrowers in need of emergency funding.
 Longer-term personal loans are paid off over a longer period of time and, while interest rates are lower, the total repaid can be more than with a short-term loan due to the length of the repayment term.

-Whatever your loan term, paying off your personal loan faster will save you cash.
-Here’s how to do it:
+Whatever your loan terms, paying off your personal loan faster will save you cash.
+And here’s how to do it: overpay as much and as often as you can.

 You may need to make a call to the customer service team to overpay, which is usually because you will be repaying through a direct debit or recurring payment authority arrangement, set at a certain amount.